ieGeek Introduces AOV Technology for Wire-Free Security Cameras, Enabling 24/7 Smart Recording Without Hardwiring

-LONDON, April 24, 2026 /PRNewswire/ -- ieGeek's AOV(Always-on video) technology enables wire-free security cameras to achieve 24/7 smart recording without the wake-up delays and missed events associated with traditional PIR-based systems.
+LONDON, April 24, 2026 /PRNewswire/ -- ieGeek's AOV(Always-on video) technology enables wire-free security cameras to achieve 24/7 smart recording.
+Compared to traditional wireless PIR cameras, it reduces wake-up delays, ensuring that key moments are captured without missing critical events.
 The ieGeek S7 brings this capability together with high-capacity battery life, AI-powered human tracking, and extended detection range.

 AOV Technology Expands Capabilities of Wire-Free Cameras